tbrowder/Raku-Advent/advent2022/tbrowder.md

 One problem had initially stymied them, but consultants from the Raku community came to their aid.
 (As you may recall, IT had become primarily a Raku shop because of the power of the language for all their programming needs ranging from shop management to long-range planning.)
 The problem was converting the digital output from the OCR hardware to final PDF products for the factories and toy makers.
 The growing influence of [Github](https://github.com/tbrowder/GraphicsMagick) and its Github-flavored Markdown format had resulted in IT's post-OCR software converting the text into that format.

 That was fine for initial use for production planning, but for archival purposes it lacked the capability to provide textual hints to create beautiful digital documents for permanent storage.
 The Raku consultants suggested converting the Markdown to **Rakupod** which has as much potential expressive, typesetting power as Donald Knuth's TeX and its descendants (e.g., Leslie Lamport's LaTex, ConTeXt, and XeTeX).
-As opposed to those formats, the product is much easier to scan visually and, although current Raku products are in the early stages of development, the existing Rakupod-to-PDF process can be retroactively improved by modifying the existing Rakupod when future products are improved.
+As opposed to those formats, the Rakupod product is much easier to scan visually and, although current Raku products are in the early stages of development, the existing Rakupod-to-PDF process can be retroactively improved by modifying the existing Rakupod when future products are improved.

 Side note: Conversion between various digital document formats has been a fruitful arena for academics as well as developers.
 Raku already has excellent converters from Rakupod to:

-  * Text
+  * Text - **Pod::To::Text**

-  * Markdown
+  * Markdown - **Markdown::Grammar**

-  * HTML
+  * HTML - **Pod::To::HTML**

 Other non-Raku converters include [Pandoc](https://pandoc.org) and [Sphinx](https://sphinx-doc.org) which strive to be *universal* converters with varying degrees of fidelity depending upon the input or output formats chosen.
 (However, this author has not been able to find an output format in that set capable of centering text without major effort.
 That includes Markdown which can only center text through use of inserted html code.)